Memory Care At Poydras Home

 Daily Structure

-Routine is one of the most powerful tools in dementia and Alzheimer’s care.
+Routine is one of the most powerful tools in Alzheimer’s and dementia.
 Predictable daily routines reduce anxiety, support cognitive function, and help residents feel a sense of continuity and control.
 At Poydras Home, each day is organized around an individual’s natural rhythms, with family-style meal times, personal care routines, and meaningful activity programming.

-Our team provides hands-on assistance with Activities of Daily Living as needed, including support with bathing, dressing, grooming, dining, mobility, and continence care.
+Our team provides hands-on assistance with Activities of Daily Living as needed, including support with dressing, grooming, showering, continence care, dining and mobility.
 The level of support is tailored to each resident and adjusted as needs change.

 Meals are served in shared dining spaces supporting social connection and sustained nutrition.
 Programming throughout the day is designed to engage residents, and include creative activities, music, cognitive activities, light physical movement, and more.